MIMS Admissions FAQ (Frequently Asked Questions)

 What are academic appointments?

-International students on an F-1 or J-1 visa who are enrolled in a full-time degree program may hold an academic appointment.
+International students on an F-1 or J-1 visa who are enrolled in a full-time degree program may hold an academic student appointment.

 The Graduate Division determines the requirements for qualifications and working conditions for all graduate student appointments.
 For further details, please visit the Graduate Division's Appointment Office website.